Energinet-DataHub/greenforce-frontend/README.md

 Besides the `apps` folder, there's also a `libs` folder that contains features used by the apps.
 This is where most of the code lives.

+### Frontend configuration files

+#### DataHub frontend

+Configuration files are located in the `assets/configuration` folder.
+Local configurations have a `.local` filename suffix but is overridable by a configuration file without a prefix.
+For example, `dh-api-environment.local.json` configures the DataHub frontend to use a local DataHub API.
+To use a remote DataHub API, place a `dh-api-environment.json` file in the same folder and set the remote address in the relevant property.

 ## Backend-for-frontend (BFF)

 There's currenly only one BFF located in `api-dh` under `apps/dh`.
 It is for `app-dh` and is using .NET 5.0.
 See [Development notes](./apps/dh/api-dh/documents/development.md).
 When developing `app-dh`, run `nx serve api-dh` to start